telus/telus-colophon-app/docs/environment.md

 ## Database config

-Colophon requires a PostgreSQL database instance, you can find the database initialization scheams under the [`database` folder](./database/)
+Colophon requires a PostgreSQL database instance, you can find the database initialization schemas under the [`database` folder](./database/)

 Please use an appropriately managed/scaled database server then direct Colophon to connect to it using the following environment variables: